Don’t stop when you are tired. Stop when you are done. – Unknown

 It is in the small decisions you and I make every day that create our destiny – Tony Robbins

 Everything you do and every step you take should be well celebrated within you.
 Fears of losing or not having enough time, or not succeeding at something should be put aside all at once!
 You are trying to get there – it counts more than never even daring to dream about achieving something.
 There is no such thing as a negative result, there is a life experience that every event brings you and makes you wiser.
 Every time you are successful and you achieve something – stop for a moment and give yourself a pat on the back.
 Well done you!
 This is great!
 Keep doing whatever you are doing because it is working!

 Nature Is Calling

 I read a lot.
 So I came across one good advice (although I cannot recall where exactly) but it goes something like this: take at least 20 mins out of your day for a walk or find a good spot for visualisation.
 During the week it’s hard to make time and reunite with nature, I know.
 However, at least, we can try to find some time for a simple fresh air walk.
 I guess I am extremely lucky currently living 20 meters from the River Thames which makes my visualisation outings possible and bring me an extra pleasure when I walk along the river and stare into the water.
 It clears my mind and gives me a new perspective.
 Think about your special “places of power” that give you true inspiration and make a habit to be there more often.

 Self-Development is Never an Option, it’s a MUST!

 People who seek true motivation are those who are always on the road of self-development and self-improvement!
 The best way is to read more, to communicate more and strive for new things to experience.
-If sport is a remedy for our body, the book is a remedy for our minds that absorbe new knowledge as a good sponge.
+If sport is a remedy for our body, the book is a remedy for our minds that absorb new knowledge as a good sponge.
 Think about the area you are interested in the most.
-Take trainings and courses to expand your knowledge and skills.
-Whatever you are into – stay interested in exploring life and you will be granted your motivation to go even further.
+Take training and courses to expand your knowledge and skills.
+Whatever you are into – stay interested in exploring life and you will grant your motivation to go even further.